 Your data may only be accessed and used if it is necessary for your care.
 In addition, your data may only be accessed by professionals with whom you have a current treatment relationship.

-Where can I give my consent to data sharing?
+Where can I give or update my consent to data sharing?

-You can give consent to data sharing once you have received the information on Kanta Services.
+You can give or update your consent to data sharing once you have received the information about Kanta Services.

-You may give your consent to data sharing
+You can give or update your consent to data sharing

 - in MyKanta

-You can see on MyKanta when and where you gave your consent to data sharing.
+You can check in MyKanta when and where you gave your consent to data sharing.

 Withdrawing and restricting consent to data sharing

 You may withdraw your consent to data sharing at any time.
-You may do this on MyKanta or when visiting a health care facility.
+You may do this in MyKanta or when visiting a health care facility.

-If you withdraw your consent, your data in the Kanta Services will no longer be shared with other service providers.
+If you withdraw your consent, your data will no longer be shared with other service providers.

 Read more about issuing denials.